Committees of the Board of Governors

 The mission of the Osteopathic Clinical Research Committee is to promote, support, and encourage research in osteopathic family medicine.

-The mission of the Procedural Medicine Committee is to identify, evaluate, plan and implement educational programs and workshops in procedural medicine for the benefit of ACOFP members with the goal of improving and increasing procedural skills among Osteopathic Family Physicians, residents and students.
+The mission of the Procedural Medicine Work Group is to identify, evaluate, plan and implement educational programs and workshops in procedural medicine for the benefit of ACOFP members with the goal of improving and increasing procedural skills among osteopathic family physicians, residents and students.

 This group will help review the most recent version of the SDOFM textbook, explore options for publishing for publishing an updated version and serve as authors if a new book/resource is created.